SBA 7(a) Business Loan

 Basic Qualification Criteria and Required Documents for SBA Loans:

-• Personal credit score of 700 or above
+• Personal credit score of 650 to 700 or above

 • Business in operation for at least 2 years U.S.